supreme-gg-gg/Eidos/README.md

 ## Description

-This is a project for educational purpose to implement MLP, CNN, RNN and variants and helper functions (e.g. data loader) from scratch using only Eigen for parallelized linear algebra in pure C++.
+Eidos is a project for educational purpose to build an entire deep learning library from scratch in C++.
+It implemented MLP, CNN, RNN and helper utilities (e.g. data loader) using only Eigen for parallelized linear algebra.

 The goal is to understand the underlying concepts of these models and how they work.
 The project is inspired by the libtorch, PyTorch's C++ frontend.
 We aim to provide a similar API interface to PyTorch and Keras for ease of use.

 > The models are not optimized for performance like PyTorch.
-Thus, it will take (considerably) longer to train, especially for CNN.
-However, we gurantee that performance-wise, on tasks of reasonable complexity, it will be simliar to PyTorch.
+Thus, it will take (considerably) longer to train.

 ## Installation